* Currently closed: October 1, 2020 to March 18, 2022

 The ceiling is latticed and made of woven bamboo, from which the flowers are scattered in confetti.

-It is decorated with paper lanterns with a crane design, the mark of the Kanamaru-za.
+It is decorated with paper lantern with a crane design, the mark of the Kanamaru-za.

 Kabuki stages and mechanisms